-Home prices near bottom, mortgage rates historically low, number of distressed properties on decline, all signs that the housing recession is ending.
+Home prices are near the bottom, mortgage rates are historically low, number of distressed properties is on the decline, all signs that the housing recession is ending.

 How about Barron’s cover story Ready to Rebound.
 The piece covers a good number of data points but the one that speaks loudest to my ears is new construction.